powerhousepro69/videoinfox/readme.md

 sudo chmod +x /usr/local/bin/videoinfox
 ```
 <br />

+#### NEW in v4.4.00 -Move Line added to View Playlist and Play Queue.

 #### NEW in v4.3.00 Intermission screen with next video up for play and countdown timer for Autoplay and Play Directory.